Carrying the Year to the Finish Line

 Counting Down Before the Countdown

-We had plans to pick up Eve and the girls around 4:00pm so they could stay the night and bring in the New Year with us.
+We had plans to pick up Eve and her children around 4:00pm so they could stay the night and bring in the New Year with us.

-In the meantime, Isabella and the girls asked—over and over—if we could go get them early.
-Easily twent times throughout the day.
+In the meantime, the kids asked—over and over—if we could go get them early.
+Easily twenty times throughout the day.
 Each request felt like a small reminder of anticipation, impatience, and excitement all wrapped together.

 By 3:30, we gave in.